MaevaCousin/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 This repository contains the following documents:
-1. HAR datasets: data, as downloaded from UCI website on 11/09/2018;
-2.	tidy_dataset.csv: dataset constructed for instructions 1 to 4;
+1.	tidy_data.text: dataset constructed for instructions 1 to 4;
-3.	grouped_dataset.csv: dataset constructed for instruction 5;
+2.	summary_data.txt: dataset constructed for instruction 5;
-4.	run_analysis.R: R script that downloads and tidies the data from HAR datasets to tidy_dataset and grouped_dataset in line with instructions;
+3.	run_analysis.R: R script that downloads and tidies the data from HAR datasets to tidy_dataset and grouped_dataset in line with instructions;
-5. CodeBook.md: describes the content of the original HAR datasets and of the two created datasets (tidy_dataset.csv and grouped_dataset.csv), with details on the transformation and work performed on original datasets.
+4. CodeBook.md: describes the content of the original HAR datasets and of the two created datasets (tidy_dataset.csv and grouped_dataset.csv), with details on the transformation and work performed on original datasets.
-6. This readme.md.
+5. This readme.md.